Mario Cantone: Broadway

 Cantone made his Broadway debut in 1995, replacing Nathan Lane in the role of Buzz in Terrence McNally's Tony Award–winning play, Love!
 Valour!
 Compassion!
 Later that year, he appeared in the revival of The Tempest with Patrick Stewart.
 Several years later, Cantone did a workshop for The Lion King as Timon but was not comfortable with the makeup or manipulating a puppet and eventually left the project.
 In 2002, he created and wrote his own one-man show for Broadway, An Evening With Mario Cantone.
 A year later, Cantone starred as Gidger in Richard Greenberg's The Violet Hour in a part written specifically for him.
 The Violet Hour received mixed reviews and closed after 54 performances.

 In 2004, Cantone appeared as Samuel Byck in Stephen Sondheim's musical Assassins.
 Originally slated for the 2001 Broadway season, Assassins was postponed because of the September 11, 2001 attacks.
 In 2001, Cantone had turned down the role of Carmen Ghia in Mel Brooks's The Producers.
 His other Broadway credits include his second one-man show, Laugh Whore, which ran from October 24, 2004, to January 2, 2005, at the Cort Theatre.
 Laugh Whore received a Tony Award nomination for Best Special Theatrical Event and an Outer Critics Circle award nomination for Outstanding Solo Performance.
 Showtime taped the December 11, 2004 performance, which premiered on May 28, 2005.
 It was the network's first Broadway production to air as a comedy special.

 In September 2010, Cantone appeared in a staged reading of the Charles Messina play A Room of My Own at The Theatre at 45 Bleecker Street in Greenwich Village.
 As of November 2012, the play was still in development with Cantone in the cast.
-The Off-Broadway production is expected to begin previews in February 2016.
+The Off-Broadway production was expected to begin previews in February 2016.